 Tell me a bit about Nooor, the Armenian Blockchain Association

-Ashot: Nooor is an NGO, which was founded last year with the aim of making Armenia one of the new Blockchain tech hubs in the world.
+Ashot: Nooor is an NGO, which was founded last year to make Armenia one of the new Blockchain tech hubs in the world.
 There are three core directions by which Nooor wants to reach that goal.
 The first is education and entrepreneurial support.
-We run awareness campaigns, host entrepreneurship programs and organize meetups to help people be aware of Blockchain and develop relevant skills.
+We run awareness campaigns, host entrepreneurship programs, and organize meetups to help people be aware of Blockchain and develop relevant skills.
 The second direction is Blockchain policy.
-Nooor does research on best international practices and tries to adapt them to the Armenian reality (comes up with recommendations to the government) to develop a favorable business environment for Blockchain startups and startups in general.
+Nooor researches best international practices and tries to adapt them to the Armenian reality (comes up with recommendations to the government) to develop a favorable business environment for Blockchain startups and startups in general.
 The third direction of Nooor is local and international community building.
-We actively partner with leading associations of the world and connect the local Armenian network with the international Blockchain community.
+We actively partner with leading associations around the world and connect the local Armenian network with the international Blockchain community.
 You can find more details on Nooor’s website.

 Why is Blockchain education so important?

-Ashot: Because we believe that Blockchain is one of the most promising technologies of the future, which will stay with us, our children and grandchildren.
-So it is important that people in Armenia are aware of it and understand the concept behind it.
+Ashot: Because we believe that Blockchain is one of the most promising technologies of the future, which will stay with us, our children, and grandchildren.
+So people in Armenia must be aware of it and understand the concept behind it.
 It will affect our lives in many areas, but currently, people still know too little about it.
 We aim to make this hard and complex topic understandable.
 With our educational programs, we focus on three target groups: the blockchain enthusiast, who wants to learn more about the subject, the blockchain developer, who wants to develop technical skills and entrepreneurs, who are working or want to work on a blockchain business idea.

 How long does it take to become a blockchain developer?